flawlesstech/squadgoals/cash/README.md

 ## Women

-I'm working to make it as free as possible for women to attend.
+We're working to make it as free as possible for women to attend.

 There will be scholarships and funding available, even if the final conference ends up being paid.

+Sponsorships will directly fund women to attend the conference.

 ## Men